dhn/spk/README.md

         made with <3
 ```

-*spk* aka **spritzgebaeck** is a small Golang tool that use different sources to get CIDRs/ASN for an organization.
+*spk* aka **spritzgebaeck**: A small OSINT/Recon tool to find CIDRs that belong to a specific organization.

 # Building